Estimates are for illustration purposes only and may or may not reflect actual repair costs.

 Requesting an estimate in writing is not a guarantee, but at least you will have a good idea of the repair costs.
 And if the difference is significant, you have proof of the original quote when you argue the bill.
 You may also wish to ask the shop to contact you about any unexpected additional charges so you have the option of approving the costs before the work is completed.

-Auto repair costs car can be expensive, and at some point, everyone has to deal with this inconvenience.
+Vehicle repair costs can be expensive, and at some point, everyone has to deal with this inconvenience.
 If you are not prepared, the expense can be financially stressful.
 Although auto repair costs can vary, there is a typical range that you can expect to pay when completing major system repairs on your vehicle.

 Transmissions are very complex, and repairs usually require that the transmission is removed, damaged parts replaced, and then reinstalled.
 Prices will vary depending on the exact nature of the repair, but the large amount of time needed for any transmission work will be noticed in the price.
 You can expect to pay between $1600 and $2,000 for domestic or Asian models, while European models will cost approximately $3,000-$3,500.